-Golden LEAF will offer two rounds of funding in the SITE Program this fiscal year.
-The first round has an application deadline of noon, October 14, 2021.
-The application deadline for the second round has not been set, but is expected to be in early 2022.
-Golden LEAF intends the SITE Program to be an ongoing program, with two application cycles each fiscal year.
+Yes.
+Golden LEAF intends the SITE Program to be an ongoing program with two application cycles each fiscal year.
 As with any Golden LEAF program, we will evaluate potential changes with each cycle.

-Will an applicant have to re-apply if it does not receive funding in the first round and wants the request to be considered in the second round?
+Will an applicant have to reapply if it does not receive funding in one round and wants the request to be considered in a subsequent round?

-Yes, Golden LEAF expects that projects will progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.
+Yes, Golden LEAF expects that projects may progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.

-Are Tier 3 communities eligible for this program?
+Are Tier 3 counties and communities in those counties eligible for this program?

 Governmental entities and 501(c)(3) organizations within all North Carolina counties are eligible to apply for funding from the Golden LEAF SITE Program.
 The Golden LEAF Board will prioritize awards to projects located in rural and economically distressed counties.
-Certain counties will be required to provide matching funding for due diligence and development phase projects.
-See additional information regarding the match requirement below.
+Certain counties will be required to provide matching funding for Due Diligence and Development phase projects.
+See additional information regarding the match requirement on this page.

 How did Golden LEAF determine which counties would be required to provide matching funding?

 Counties that have had a Tier 3 ranking in at least three of the past five years are required to provide a match.
 The list will be updated on a rolling basis each calendar year when new rankings are released.
-Whether a match is required is determined at the date of the application, or of reconsideration of the application if Golden LEAF initially defers action on the project.
+Whether a match is required is determined at the date of the application.

 Does Golden LEAF fund site development costs through other programs?